batooln/Cubiks-Rube/README.md

 Developed technical skills in SOLIDWORKS, C++, and RobotC.
 Gained experience in leadership, teamwork, and time management.
 Built a solid foundation for future mechanical design and engineering projects.

+Check out the file CR_backend to see the backend code of the project.